fpereiro/gotoB/readme.md

       B.prediff (contents, output);
 ```

 We now check whether the current element is a `<table>` with contents.
-If so, we must take care to enter a `<tbody>` element in the right place, if the `<tbody>` is not specified on the `contents`.
-The reason for this is that the browser will automatically insert a `<tbody>` on non-empty tables if they don't have one, so we need to account for in our representation of the DOM.
+If so, we must take care to insert a `<tbody>` element in the right place, if the `<tbody>` is not specified on the `contents`.
+The reason for this is that the browser will automatically insert a `<tbody>` on non-empty tables if they don't have one; by inserting a `<tbody>` into the output of `B.prediff`, we can have an accurate representation of the DOM.

 `output [tableIndex]` will represent the first element inside the `<table>`, if any, which will be already in `output` after the recursive call we just did to `B.prediff`.
 Note we saved `tableIndex` just before invoking `B.prediff` recursively, to know what the index was before appending the contents of `<table>` to `output`.